mbourque/DanMikeRobot/README.md

 But what if the technology could be used for other purposes?
 What if it was affordable and open source so anyone could 3d print, build, and extend a robotic surgical platform?

 Sound cool right?
-Welcome to DanMike Robitics!
+Welcome to DanMike Robotics!